Timthreetwelve/MyScheduledTasks/MyScheduledTasks/ReadMe.txt

-﻿The MyScheduledTasks ReadMe File
+﻿The My Scheduled Tasks ReadMe File

 Introduction
 ============
-MyScheduledTasks is an application that lets you keep track of the tasks in Windows Task Scheduler that you care about.
-MyScheduledTasks can be automated to let you know if any of the tasks completed with a non-zero exit code.
-It's important to note that while MyScheduledTasks allows you an simple way to check on scheduled tasks, it doesn't allow you to change existing tasks or create new tasks.
+My Scheduled Tasks is an application that lets you keep track of the tasks in Windows Task Scheduler that you care about.
+My Scheduled Tasks can be automated to let you know if any of the tasks completed with a non-zero exit code.
+It's important to note that while My Scheduled Tasks allows you an simple way to check on scheduled tasks, it doesn't allow you to change existing tasks or create new tasks.
 For those activities you will need to use Windows Task Scheduler.

 Changes from Previous Versions
 ==============================
-Starting in version 0.6.0 My Scheduled Tasks can import tasks from an XML file and delete tasks from Windows Task Scheduler.
+Starting in version 0.6.0, My Scheduled Tasks can import tasks from an XML file and delete tasks from Windows Task Scheduler.
 The Import and Delete options are located under the "Advanced" menu which is hidden by default.
 You should only use these option if you understand the implications of doing so.
 I will not be held responsible if you use these options.
 Please use them wisely.
 The Advanced menu can be enabled in Settings -> Application Settings.

-Also starting in version 0.6.0 My Scheduled Task will always run as Administrator.
+Also starting in version 0.6.0, My Scheduled Tasks will always run as Administrator.
 Depending on your User Account Control (UAC) settings, you may get a UAC dialog.
 If a UAC prompt is shown, you will need to click "Yes" in order to use My Scheduled Tasks.
 This change was made because My Scheduled Tasks needs to run elevated to be able to see all of the tasks in Windows Task Scheduler and to perform functions